signforall/ssl2025/index.md

 - **Data Splits**:
   - **Training Split**:
     - Includes three female signers and eleven male signers.
-    - The total duration of the training split is 28 hours.
+    - The total duration of the training split is 34 hours.

-  - **Validation Split**:
-    - The validation split contains two signers, one male and one female, with their sentences included but the signers are unseen.
-    - The total duration of this split is 6 hours.

   - **Test Split**:
     - The test split is 7 hours in total, consisting of: